mainmatter/playbook/development-process/README.md

 > details of that or the particular term used to refer to these items are
 > relevant for a successful process though.

-The iteration preparation phase always overlaps with the previous iteration - during execution, the next iteration is already being prepared.
-Iteration leads should typically plan a full iteration period for preparation so that when one iteration starts, the iteration lead of the next iteration starts preparing the next one.
-Preparing an iteration will typically not require the iteration lead's entire time but can usually be done at the same time as contributing to the current iteration.
+The preparation phase of an iteration always overlaps with the execution of the previous iteration - while one iteration is being executed, the next one is already being prepared since it will start once the current one ends.
+Iteration leads should typically plan a full iteration period for preparation so that when one iteration starts, the iteration lead of the following iteration starts their preparation.
+Preparing an iteration will of course typically not require the iteration lead's entire time though but can usually be done at the same time as also contributing to the current iteration.

 #### Issues